 In the 2019/2020 season, Ms. Kakacek will appear as the Soprano Soloist for the Mozart Alleluia and Barber Knoxville: Summer of 1915 with the Modus Opera and Orchestra in Long Island City.
 She will also be singing the soprano solos for Purcell’s Come ye sons of art with the early music group Baroquelyn.
 Shortly after she will revisit Zerlina in Bronx Opera’s production of Don Giovanni.
 In the spring, Elyse will

-create the role of Cora II (a Siri device trapped in her own consciousness) in Fresh Squeezed Opera’s world premiere of Self Defined Circuits.
+create the role of Cora II in Fresh Squeezed Opera’s world premiere of Self Defined Circuits.

 Earlier in the season, Ms. Kakacek was honored to sing as a guest artist and ally at Theaster Gates’ Black Artist Retreat at the Park Avenue Armory.
 She later rejoined the visionary artist in Munich for his The Black Chapel installation at the infamous Haus der Kunst.
-Elyse also created the title role of Princess Maleine at the prestigious La Mama Experimental Theatre in NYC for dell’Arte Opera Ensemble’s first commission, in which she was described as “captivating as she floated her voice into the heavens with a feathery tone” (Operawire).
+Elyse created the title role of Princess Maleine at the prestigious La Mama Experimental Theatre in NYC for dell’Arte Opera Ensemble’s first commission.
+She was described as “captivating as she floated her voice into the heavens with a feathery tone” (Operawire).
 Ms. Kakacek appeared as the Soprano 1 soloist for Mozart’s Great Mass in C minor with the Long Island Symphonic Association.
 She was recorded as the soprano voice for Experiments in Opera’s podcast opera, Buick City 1AM created by Jason Cady available on iTunes.
-Elyse was also the soprano soloist in Franz Liszt’s Sainte Cecile Legende for a promenade concert at the David A. Koch Theatre at Lincoln Center under the baton of Balint Karosi as a part of the Hungarian State Opera’s residency in New York.
+Elyse was also the soprano soloist in Franz Liszt’s Sainte Cecile Legende for a promenade concert at the David A. Koch Theatre at Lincoln Center as a part of the Hungarian State Opera’s residency in New York.

-This September, Elyse released her first album, Untethered, with Matthan Black of True Capture Records.
-The recording champions the complete song cycles of composer Valerie Saalbach and has been featured on radio stations across the country, namely on WFMT (National and Chicago), in- flight entertainment, and as a part of WCNY Classic FM’s Feminine Fusion, a program focused on the works of women.
+Elyse recently released her first album, Untethered, with Matthan Black of True Capture Records.
+The recording champions the complete song cycles of composer Valerie Saalbach and has been featured on radio stations across the country, including WFMT (National and Chicago), in- flight entertainment, and as a part of WCNY Classic FM’s Feminine Fusion, a program focused on the works of women.
 Critics have said “there is a crystalline quality to Kakacek’s voice and the chemistry between Kakacek and the pianist could not be better” (The Rehearsal Studio).
 Untethered is available on all downloadable platforms.

-She also joined Experiments in Opera at Symphony Space to sing six different lead soprano roles for their production Flash Operas, a Netflix- style binge of 20-minute operas based on the short stories of writers from The New Yorker and Saturday Night Live.
 An advocate for new music, Elyse has worked closely with composers such as Whitney George, Aaron Siegel, Jason Cady, Cristina Lord, Matthew Welch, Gianluca Verlingieri, Balint Karosi, Felix Jarrar and Valerie Saalbach.
-In 2016 she created the role of Karen in Verlingierei’s The Courtship which she premiered in Boston and NYC.
-Elyse made her Carnegie Hall (Weill) debut interpreting the new works of composer Georgia Shreve with the Manhattan Contemporary Ensemble under the baton of Richard Aulden Clark, and later recorded these works for Ms. Shreve at the legendary Avatar Studios.
+Elyse made her Carnegie Hall (Weill) debut interpreting the new works of composer Georgia Shreve with the Manhattan Contemporary Ensemble, and later recorded these works for Ms. Shreve at the legendary Avatar Studios.

-Other operatic career highlights include Micaela in Carmen, Nedda in I Pagliacci, Gretel in Hänsel und Gretel, Susanna in Le Nozze di Figaro, Despina in Così fan tutte, Norina in Don Pasquale, Musetta in La Bohème, Flora in The Turn of the Screw, Lucia in The Rape of Lucretia, Clorinda in La Cenerentola and Pamina in Die Zauberflöte.
+Equally in love with traditional repertoire, other career highlights include: Lauretta in Gianni Schicchi, Dafne in L’Euridice, Micaela in Carmen, Nedda in I Pagliacci, Gretel in Hänsel und Gretel, Zerlina in Don Giovanni, Susanna in Le Nozze di Figaro, Despina in Così fan tutte, Norina in Don Pasquale, Musetta in La Bohème, Flora in The Turn of the Screw, Lucia in The Rape of Lucretia, Clorinda in La Cenerentola and Pamina in Die Zauberflöte.

 Ms. Kakacek has performed as a soprano soloist in churches across New York City, in works including Pergolesi’s Stabat Mater, Bach’s St. John Passion, The Coffee Cantata, BWV 151 and BWV 127.
 She has also appeared as the soprano soloist in Handel’s Messiah with numerous orchestras in the US and as the soloist in Beethoven’s Choral Fantasy for the International Beethoven Festival in Chicago.